The Times: Linking To The BBC Will Boost Your Google Ranking

 “As well as using appropriate vocabulary, a website also needs to be well-networked to gain traction.
 Links to esteemed websites such as the BBC or a national newspaper act as advocates for its content, boosting its ranking with Google.”

-There is a common mis-conception that linking to authoritative websites can boost a website’s rankings in the search engines and I have spoken to many people who have thought this before.
+There is a common miss-conception that linking to authoritative websites can boost a website’s rankings in the search engines and I have spoken to many people who have thought this before.
 This is of course not true, linking to a website can improve it’s rankings, linking out from one cannot.

 This has got to be great linkbait for the BBC and the all of the National newspapers, I can just see all the Sunday Times readers going out and linking them now.
-Who knows, maybe they made the mistake on purpose.

-David, I think it’s also worth pointing out that linking to the homepage of our site can also improve a site’s search engine rankings
+David, I think it’s also worth pointing out that linking to the homepage of our site can also improve a site’s search engine rankings 😉

 FAIL.
 Well, actually, only sort of.